-New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+Fire, smoke and burglar alarms New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Additional limits to inspection

-The services were not tested.

-No access was obtained to sub-floor areas.

-Restricted inspection was possible only of main roof structure from ground/street level.

-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Additional limits to increation Fitted floor equatings in some rooms limited our inspection Additional limits to inspection Fitted floor coverings in some rooms limited our inspection.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

-Although considerable care was taken during the course of our surface examination to detect defects serious in nature, we were unable to inspect those parts of the property which were covered, concealed or inaccessible and cannot therefore guarantee that any such parts of the property are entirely free from defect.

-No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
-Once vacant, defects may be apparent that could not be detected during our survey.
+No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.
+It should be appreciated that the Home Report inspection is a nondisruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.